Rygel-XVI/Rygel-XVI.github.io/_posts/2019-06-15-longest_palindromic_substring.markdown

 ```

-We start with k = 2 since we already filled in the first two diagonals and then each time we increment k we set i = 0 and in the inner loop j = i + k (offset).
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We start with k = 2 since we already filled in the first two diagonals and then each time we increment k we set i = 0 and in the inner loop j = i + k (offset).
 At the end we can return the substring using the variables we saved.
 If we put it all together we have...